-In accordance with Development Application Procedures Bylaw No. 2488, the subject applications will be reviewed by the Advisory Planning Commission at the September 11, 2019 meeting.
-A copy of the APC minutes will be presented to Langley City Council at the September 30, 2019 Regular Council meeting.
+In accordance with Development Application Procedures Bylaw No. 2488, the subject applications were reviewed by the Advisory Planning Commission at the September

+11, 2019 meeting.
+A copy of the APC minutes will be presented to Langley City Council at the December 9, 2019 Regular Council meeting.